 Stipends

 All employees are eligible for Frankel Fellow grants, known as “passion grants,” which pay for enrichment activities.
 More than 120 grants have been made to faculty and staff since the program started in 2014.
-Stipends are available for coaching, advising clubs with significant out-of-school time, and chaperoning trips (including global trips!).
+Stipends are available for a number of projects and activities that extend beyond the commitments of the contract.
 After 10 years, faculty are eligible for a sabbatical.
 You can take a half-year sabbatical at full pay or a full-year sabbatical at half-pay.
 (Or, you can take a payout of a half-year’s salary while you continue working.)

 Age Smart